tahsinhossain123/GWC-Hackathon/README.md

 - **COVID-19 Safety Test**: Test your knowledge on the best safety practices during the pandemic.
 - **Math Game**: Strengthen your math skills with a simple math game.
-- **Vocabulary Game**: Expand your vocabulary by matching words to pictures.
+- **Vocabulary Game**: Expand your vocabulary by matching pictures to words.

 ---